threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=what-is-the-threefold-connect-app-download-link">What is the Threefold Connect App download link?</a></li>
 <li><a href="#faq?id=what-is-the-threefold-portal-link">What is the Threefold Portal link?</a></li>
 <li><a href="#faq?id=to-access-the-tf-portal-i-need-to-use-the-polkadot-extension-what-is-the-link">To access the TF Portal, I need to use the Polkadot Extension.
 What is the link?</a></li>
-<li><a href="#faq?id=is-there-a-way-to-create-or-import-another-wallet-in-tf-connect-app">Is there a way to create or import another wallet in TF Connect App?</a></li>
+<li><a href="#faq?id=is-there-a-way-to-createimport-another-wallet-in-tf-connect-app">Is there a way to create/import another wallet in TF Connect App?</a></li>
 <li><a href="#faq?id=i-created-a-farm-on-the-tf-chain-on-the-tf-connect-app---farmer-migration-section-my-farm-is-under-other-v3-farms-is-this-normal">I created a farm on the TF Chain.
-On the TF Connect App - Farmer Migration section, my farm is under Other v3 farms, is this normal?</a></li>
+On the TF Connect App - Farmer Migration section, my farm is under <em>Other v3 farms</em>, is this normal?</a></li>
 <li><a href="#faq?id=i-am-trying-to-access-my-wallet-in-the-threefold-connect-app-it-worked-fine-before-but-now-i-just-get-a-white-screen-what-does-it-mean-and-what-can-i-do">I am trying to access my wallet in the Threefold Connect App.
 It worked fine before, but now I just get a white screen.
 What does it mean and what can I do?</a></li>
 <li><a href="#faq?id=i-have-some-problems-connecting-to-the-polkadot-extension-what-can-i-do">I have some problems connecting to the Polkadot extension.
 What can I do?</a></li>
 <li><a href="#faq?id=apart-form-the-threefold-connect-app-wallet-how-can-i-check-my-tft-balance">Apart form the Threefold Connect App Wallet, how can I check my TFT balance?</a></li>